nils-braun/learningpage/README.md

 Do the batch autograding

-    docker-compose exec backend python3 autograde.py
+    docker-compose exec grader_notebook python3 autograde.py

 Then, call the feedback batch script:

-    docker-compose exec backend python3 feedback.py
+    docker-compose exec grader_notebook python3 feedback.py

-If you have manual grading in your assignments, it will output the ids you need to manually grade.
+If you have manual grading in your assignments, it will not create a feedback already.
 Go to

     http://127.0.0.1:8000/services/grader-notebook/formgrader/submissions/<id>